plumvillage/newsletter/src/en/articles/br-troi-duc-niem--i-have-a-dream.md

 author: Brother Chân Trời Đức Niệm
 ---

-*This article is dedicated to and inspired by Dr. Martin Luther King Jr. and his spiritual brother and friend, our beloved teacher Thay.*
+*This article is dedicated to and inspired by Dr. Martin Luther King Jr., and his spiritual brother and friend, our beloved teacher Thay.*

 ## The challenge we face